oddbird/oddleventy/content/speaking/agile-systems.md

     <<: *vue
 ---
 {% import "quotes.macros.njk" as quotes %}
-{% import "media.macros.njk" as media %}
+{% import "embed.macros.njk" as embed %}

 We don’t all have dedicated teams and budgets to build a centralized system.